-Carers have some opportunity to prepare for a loved ones death, but death can still come as a shock.
+Carers may have some opportunity to prepare for a loved ones death, but death can still come as a shock.

+Caring is exhuasting and the death and grief adds to the burden.
 Intensive caring often results in multiple losses whilst our loved one is still alive.
 Bereavement after caregiving can be a continuation of a grief process that started long before losing a loved one.
 This is known as anticipatory grief.

 In bereavement, we might keep going over the 'shouldas, couldas and the wouldas'.
 Were there things we could have done differently, or things we got wrong?
-A lot of reviewing is needed.
+A lot of reviewing naturally occurs.
 Feelings of guilt and regret are common and normal in grief.
 Sometimes difficult memories and trauma occurs.

 Finding positive and reassuring thoughts to balance the reviewing is helpful.
+It's also good to take a break from the overthinking, or share with someone you trust to gain a different perspective.
 Practice gentle forgiveness, and maybe consider what your loved one would say to you.
 This is called self-compassion in grief.

 The reality is you will always carry the carer experience with you and the challenge is to incorporate this into a life which is ever evolving, and from which we are learning and growing.
+At some point, your wisdom and experience may even help others.